Aegisub/aegisite/source/docs/3.2/Automation/Lua/Subtitle_file_interface.html.md

 indexes given must all be correct for the subtitle file's state before any lines are deleted.

+The fourth syntax is identical to `subtitles.delete(unpack(tbl))`, but supports tables which are too large to unpack and will be slightly faster if you have the lines in a table anyway.

 Trying to delete a nonexistent line is an error, except for with deleterange.

-The fourth syntax deletes a range of lines, both indexed lines inclusive.
+The fifth syntax deletes a range of lines, both indexed lines inclusive.

 **`i`** (`number`)
 : Index of the line to delete.